kasparmartens/website/content/home/about.md

 ### Research interests

 I have a broad interest in developing probabilistic machine learning methods (such as *Deep Generative Models*) with a focus on tackling real-world problems in genomics and healthcare.
+My interests range from the intersection of Bayesian inference and deep learning (such as incorporating prior knowledge and structure within deep neural networks, multi-task/meta-learning etc) to research towards trustworthy ML for biomedical applications.

 During my PhD, I developed extensions of [Gaussian Process Latent Variable Models](http://proceedings.mlr.press/v97/martens19a.html) and [Variational Autoencoders](https://arxiv.org/abs/2003.03462) with the goal to enable certain notions of [feature-level interpretability](https://arxiv.org/abs/2006.14293).
 More recently, I have been working on the identification of rare clusters, as well as developing targeted data augmentations to ensure fairness across demographic subpopulations.

-I am also excited about research in the intersection of *probabilistic modelling* and *deep learning*, where ideas from Bayesian inference and techniques from deep learning meet.
-Alongside robustness, explainability and fairness, calibrated uncertainty quantification is another important property towards building *trustworthy* machine learning for biomedical applications.

 ### News